AcubeSAT/meta-analysis/README.md

 > Feather provides binary columnar serialization for data frames.
 It is designed to make reading and writing data frames efficient, and to make sharing data across data analysis languages easy.

 > Feather uses the Apache Arrow columnar memory specification to represent binary data on disk.

+### NASA GeneLab

+[NASA Genelab](https://genelab.nasa.gov/) is an open-source, comprehensive space-related omics platform.
+To learn more about GeneLab you can begin from their [about](https://genelab.nasa.gov/about) page.
+Our analysis works on raw data from this platform.
+Information here is tidy, with most of the uploaded files having been processed by the GeneLab Team.
+There's some additional cool features, like the [visualization page](https://visualization.genelab.nasa.gov/data/GLDS-62).